Wednesday, September 6, 2023

 The Case of the Curious Cucumber-by Devi Nina Bingham

-At the first sign of the farmer’s wide grin the cucumber began to complain.
+At the first sign of the farmer’s wide grin the cucumber began to whine.
 “I have been calling for you, where have you been?” she demanded of the Gardner.

 “As you know, I am a farmer.
 I have been tending to the other vegetables in the vegetable patch,” he replied.